The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 When I applied for the JMT, I posted my trip length at 25 days.

->> Now it’s your turn: Decide how long you want to hike the trail in, and write it down.
-Don’t take too long on this, honestly just put 25-30 days down if you can’t decide.
+>> Now it’s your turn: Decide how long you want to take to hike the trail, and write it down.
+Don’t spend too much time debating this – honestly just put 25-30 days down if you can’t decide.
 Remember you can fine-tune your plans later.

 STEP 2: PICK YOUR DATE

-There are really only 2 factors that will go into your decision of when to hike the JMT.
+There are really only two factors that will go into your decision of when to hike the JMT.
 One factor is, when is it actually NICE to hike it (i.e. not winter), and the second factor is when do you have time off?

 There are many great times to hike the JMT, but if it were me I would grab a JMT permit for late August through September.

-Let’s dig into both of these a bit more shall we?
+Let’s dig into both of these a bit more, shall we?

 BEST TIME OF THE YEAR TO HIKE THE JMT